akshayblevel/angular-myfirstcomponent/README.md

 Value of selector is a directive name used in html.
 In our example 'app-my-first-component' is a directive name used in app.component.html

-Command to create component : ng g c my-first-component
+Command to create component : ng g c myFirstComponent

 my-first-component.component.ts